Sony RX10 IV vs Panasonic G9

-The Sony Cyber-shot DSC-RX10 IV and the Panasonic Lumix DC-G9 are two enthusiast cameras that were announced, respectively, in September 2017 and November 2017.
+The Sony Cyber-shot DSC-RX10 IV and the Panasonic Lumix DC-G9 are two enthusiast cameras that were officially introduced, respectively, in September 2017 and November 2017.
 The RX10 IV is a fixed lens compact, while the G9 is a mirrorless interchangeable lens camera.
 The cameras are based on an one-inch (RX10 IV) and a Four Thirds (G9) sensor.
-The Sony has a resolution of 20 megapixel, whereas the Panasonic provides 20.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Sony has a resolution of 20 megapixels, whereas the Panasonic provides 20.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Sony RX10 IV vs Panasonic G9

-An illustration of the physical size and weight of the Sony RX10 IV and the Panasonic G9 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the RX10 IV – represents the basis or 100 percent across all the size and weight measures).
+The physical size and weight of the Sony RX10 IV and the Panasonic G9 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the RX10 IV – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G9 is notably larger (6 percent) than the Sony RX10 IV.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.